kelsey-ek/of7azure/GUIDE/Failover.md

   + [2.1 Test senario](#21-add-azure-kubernetes-serviceaks)
   + [2.2 Test results](#22-set-pods)

-# A. Fail-over Environment setting
+# 1. Fail-over Environment setting

-## 1.1 Fail-over concept
+## 1-1.
+Fail-over concept

 * A Pod which has OpenFrame container is running in NODE1.
 NODE2 is a back up(empty) Node.